inko-lang/inko/README.md

 ## Requirements

+Building from source requires the following software to be available:

 * Ruby 2.3 or newer and RubyGems, for the compiler
 * Rust 1.34 or newer, using the 2018 edition
 * Make 4.0 or newer

+For Unix systems or MSYS2 on Windows you also need the following software:

+* autoconf
+* automake
+* clang
+* libtool

 ## Installation

+Detailed installation instructions about the installation process can be found at [Installing Inko](https://inko-lang.org/install/) on the Inko website.

+### For users

+If you want to install Inko from source and just use it (instead of hacking on the code), follow the steps outlined below.

 Installing all components can be done as follows: